appium/appium-inspector/docs/session-inspector/screenshot.md

 ![Screenshot Panel](./assets/images/screenshot/app-screenshot.png)

-## Supported Screenshots
+## Screenshot Size

-The panel supports all screenshots regardless of dimensions, in any orientation:
+The panel automatically adjusts its size depending on the screenshot dimensions and orientation:

 ![Screenshot Panel in Landscape](./assets/images/screenshot/app-screenshot-landscape.png)

-The Inspector will try to automatically adjust how much of the window is taken up by the screenshot.
-Currently, the limit is either the full window height, or 40% of the window width.
+On session startup, if required, the Inspector will try to scale down the screenshot to fit either the full window height, or 50% of the window width.

+It is also possible to manually adjust the screenshot size using the divider line on the right side of the panel.
+The size can be anywhere between 150px in width, and the aforementioned upper limits.
+This can be especially useful for devices with low resolution screens such as smartwatches, since increasing the panel width will also zoom into the image.

 For devices with multiple screens, the Inspector will only show a screenshot of the default display, however, on supported devices it is possible to switch the active display using [the Display Switcher button](./header.md#display-switcher).